 1. Make measurements around the base of your washer and dryer.
 My measurement was 27″ around, a perfect square.
 Mark this measurement on the plywood.
 This will serve as the top panel where the washer and dryer would sit.
 27″ x 27″.

 2. Make measurements for the height of your pedestal.
 Here, the height of my pedestal was 15″.
 Most pedestals are around this height range.

 3. Mark your measurement for height on the plywood and also your length.
 These will serve as the side panels.
 In this case two 15″ x 27″. (again, have Home Depot cut it)

 4. Measure and mark the 2″ x 4″s.
 Two 25″ for the length and four 13″ for the height.
 The four 13″ would serve as the leg support.

 *note* 25″ is the length because the plywood was about an inch thick.
 Depending on the thickness of your plywood, you just have to make the necessary adjustments.
 You don’t want the side panels protruding on the side.
 We want to seamlessly connect the woods together.

 To do this, just subtract the thickness of the 2 side panels from the main length of the base of your washer or dryer.
 That will be the length of your 2x4s.
 Hope that made sense.

 1. Cut the plywood — Top Panel and Side panels.

 2. Cut the 2″ x4″s.

 3. Connect the one 25″ with the two 13″.
-You can use nails or screws which ever you feel comfortable.
-I use screws this way I prevent the would from cracking.
-Also I drilled a hole before I screwed it in.
+You can use nails or screws whichever you feel comfortable with.
+I use screws this way I prevent the wood from cracking.
+Also, I drilled a hole before I screwed it in.